 The family, even to this day, and the local folks out there refer to these places as fairy plantation or the Chopin Place.
 They’re Magnolia today but they still remember that in their collective memory, that it was something prior to that, a different property.
 We’re talking about the tenant houses.
 We wonder, what do they look like?
 We know that we have these wonderful brick slave cabins.
 You’ll see them today.
 You’ll go up to them.
 You’ll go inside of them but we really don’t have any idea of what the wooden tenant houses look like.
 Some of them were probably built in antebellum period but the majority of them were probably post-reconstruction.

-You note, some of them, they have [inaudible 00:11:45] or mud chimneys but a lot of them are just simple wood frame, board and bathing houses and they’re raised on sandstone blocks.
-You may want to keep referring to the An Unlikely Paper Trail and how do we begin to find out who are the people that lived here.
+You note, some of them, they have bousilage or mud chimneys but a lot of them are just simple wood frame, board and bathing houses and they’re raised on sandstone blocks.
+You may want to keep referring to “The An Unlikely Paper Trail” and how do we begin to find out who are the people that lived here.
 Believe it or not, we found that out through electric, through the electrification of the place.